hungsu/quartz/content/_index.md

 ---
 ![[notes/images/Venice beach with ebike.jpg]]

 G'day!
-I'm Hung-Su and these are my notes 😀 They are of varying levels of quality, but they're all 100% written by me.
+I'm Hung-Su and these are my notes, in the form of a [digital garden](notes/Digital%20garden) 😀 They are of varying levels of quality, but they're all 100% written by me.

 I refer back to my own [advice](/tags/advice) at times, and I make some potentially controversial [claims](/tags/claim).